Corey McGinn wins big in Sherwood Park - FortSaskOnline.com

-Corey McGinn might've had a bit of extra money for Christmas presents this year.
+Corey McGinn might've had extra money for Christmas presents this year.

 He recently won $227,446 playing the LOTTO MAX.